Citi Premier® Card review

 Bankrate’s Take—Is the Citi Premier card worth it?

-The new Citi Premier card has stripped back many of its previous benefits and reward-earning opportunities geared toward travel, but the new supermarket and gas station rewards should be much more appealing if you’re looking to reap travel rewards from day-to-day spending.
+The Citi Premier card has stripped back many of its previous benefits and reward-earning opportunities geared toward travel, but the supermarket and gas station rewards should be much more appealing if you’re looking to reap travel rewards from day-to-day spending.

 Although there is a decent list of airline transfer partners to pick from, the 25 percent travel redemption boost will expire next year, and there are hardly any remaining travel benefits to shore up the loss.